 To reply to a ticket, select Options > View Ticket from the ticket list.
 From here you can reply to the ticket, add internal notes for other staff to see, change the status of the ticket or change the department that the ticket is assigned to.

 Internal notes can only be seen by your staff, your customers won’t see those.
 This allows you to easily provide information to help with the resolution of the ticket.

 To reply to a ticket, enter your response within the text field, when done, select Update Ticket.
 This will set the ticket status to Awaiting Customer Reply.
 It will then also not show by default on the ticket list page.

-Files can be attached to updates and are often a good way to show more clearly where a customer may need to navigate to in order to resolve an issue.
+Files can be attached to updates: they can be a useful way to show more clearly where a customer may need to navigate-to to resolve an issue.

 To accurately reflect the current progress a ticket is in, each update will be given a Status.
 By default there are 4 statuses: Open, Awaiting Customer Reply, Awaiting Staff Reply and Closed.
-These can’t be edited or deleted so are always required.
+These can’t be edited or deleted.